VermontProperty.com

 South of Burlington you can find tourist attractions such as the Shelburne Museum in Shelburne, the Lake Champlain Maritime Museum in Ferrisburgh, and Fort Ticonderoga, just over the border in New York state.
 The deepest spot in the lake is 400 feet deep, just off Split Rock Point, not far from the southern Lake Champlain town of Charlotte.

-The Lake Champlain region can be accessed from interstate highways in Vermont and New York, from local state highways, and via ferries and the Burlington International Airport.
+The Lake Champlain region can be accessed from interstate highways in Vermont and New York, from local state highways and the Burlington International Airport.
 Other nearby airports can be found in Montreal and Manchester, NH.